 Step 10 Complete the installation and maintain as needed.

-- For wet areas, apply the MAPEI 100% silicone, Mapesil T in all changes of plane, transitions between walls and floors, where tiles meet the tub deck, inside and outside corners in niches and shower walls, seats, etc.
+- Apply the MAPEI 100%-silicone Mapesil® T Plus in all changes of plane, transitions between walls and floors, where tiles meet the tub deck, inside and outside corners in niches and shower walls, seats, etc.

 READY TO GET STARTED?

 Use our Supply & Material Calculator and we'll give you a complete list of materials and supplies you'll need to finish your Shower Floors project successfully!Calculate Materials and Supplies